 How do you develop transformational leaders?

 Some people are natural transformational leaders, displaying the mix of charisma, understanding and inspiration required to motivate staff.
-However, the good news is that the traits of transformational leaders have been analyzed and they broadly fit with six behaviors:
+However, the good news is that the transformational leadership qualities have been analyzed and they broadly fit with six behaviors:

 - Ability to identify and articulate a vision